-Your hydroponic plants need the same light as soil plants.
-Many plants will do well in a very sunny window.
-If you have limited sunlight then it is best to add some grow lighting to your garden.
+Your hydroponic plants need the same light as soil plants, and many plants will do well in a very sunny window.
+If you have limited sunlight, then it is best to add some grow lighting to your garden.

 You can use a mix of both grow lighting and natural lighting.
 The important thing is that your plants get the type and duration of light they need to thrive.

 Hydroponic plants need to get their nutrients from a nutrient solution.
-These are very similar to the fertilizers that are used in a soil garden.
-They contain the same nutrients.
+These are very similar to the fertilizers used in a soil garden, and they contain the same nutrients.

 The main differences between soil fertilizers and hydroponic nutrients are the strength and whether the nutrients will stay suspended in water.

 To make it easy for hydroponic beginners, there are many complete plant-specific solutions available on the market.
-So you can just pick the solution that is most appropriate and follow the instructions.
+So you can pick the most appropriate solution and follow the instructions.

 Many national brand soil fertilizers now include instructions on their packages for hydroponic gardens.
 These can be good choices because they are readily available and typical less expensive.

 An important thing to remember is that the nutrients need to stay suspended in water.
 So whichever nutrients you use, test that they will be suspended and not settle to the bottom.

 So now that you have the basics let’s look at 2 easy DIY hydroponic Gardens for beginners.

 The easiest hydroponic systems are the ones that don’t need to pump water.
 These are great little systems that are simple to use and are good for growing most herbs and greens.